How To Properly [Trim Your Beard] and Facial HairBy Anil Davé | Last updated 18th April 2020

 - Beard oil - This is a must, and you should be using this every day on your beard.
 As well as keeping you looking sharp and giving your beard a nice shiny coat, it helps to keep your beard nourished and also stops that dreaded beard dandruff.

 - Brush Brush Brush! - You need to brush your beard regularly.
 As well as keeping it neat, tidy and looking good, it helps to keep the skin underneath healthy.
 If you don’t brush your beard, then the oil can't reach the skin and it will give you beard skin related problems.
 So, keep brushing.

 - Wash it - I’ve mentioned this before in my guide for growing a beard for the first time, but washing your beard is important.
 When you’re beard starts to get longer, You'll want to try and keep your beard washes down to just once a week.

 - Don’t blow dry every day - If you’re like me, you'll want to blow dry it and get it nice and straight every day.
 As much as you want to do it, I wouldn't recommend you do this every single day.
 Blow drying can damage your hair, especially when you use a cheap hair dryer that doesn't have a variable heat adjustment.
 If you want to style it, try using some beard balm and brushing and shaping it.

-If you're looking for a nice starter kit for beard maintenance, or if you're looking for a gift, then this Beard Grooming Kit by Percy Nobleman is a great option from Amazon.
-A Beard Oil, Wash, Wax & Comb gift set for men.
+If you're looking for a nice starter kit for beard maintenance, or if you're looking for a gift, then we have the perfect section of Beard Grooming Kits for you.

 Drop me a comment and tell me about your beard trimming routine.